mimaganin/roll-the-story/README.md

 How to play

-1. Click the buttons to roll the dice and create a narrative with all the drawn elements
+Objective: Click the buttons to roll the dice and create a narrative with all the drawn elements
 2. Hero: the protagonist who will lead the story.
 3. Enemy: the antagonist who will threaten, detain, or fight your hero on the mission.
 4. Mission: what does your hero have to accomplish today?